fishnchipper/line-firebase-light/README.md

 # line-firebase

 line-firebase is a NodeJS + Express App shell which can be used as a start point for web applications or microservices with RESTful API interfaces.
+The features of line-firebase are :

 - [`App shell`](https://developers.google.com/web/fundamentals/architecture/app-shell) design architecture